Henry Sydney, 1st Earl of Romney: Career

-Sydney was brought up at Penshurst Place, the family home in Kent and spent much of the period from 1658 to 1664 travelling in Europe with his nephew and contemporary, the Earl of Sunderland.
-On his return, he held a number of positions at court and in 1667 was commissioned as captain in the Holland Regiment, commanded by his brother Robert.
-He carried out a number of minor diplomatic missions in the 1670s and received his first significant office in 1678 when Charles appointed him Master of the Robes.
+On his return from the continent in 1664, Sydney began to hold positions at court.
+In 1667, he was commissioned as a captain in the Holland Regiment, then commanded by his brother Robert.
+In the 1670s, he carried out some minor diplomatic missions and received his first significant office in 1678, when Charles appointed him as Master of the Robes.

-In early 1678, England re-entered the Franco-Dutch War as an ally of the Dutch Republic and Sydney was given command of a new regiment raised to fight in it.
-Although the war ended before he saw active service, he became friends with William of Orange; with the support of Sunderland, then Secretary of State for the Northern Department, in June 1679 he was appointed Envoy to the United Provinces, a position he held with marked success until 1681.
+In early 1678, England re-entered the Franco-Dutch War as an ally of the Dutch Republic, and Sydney was given command of a new regiment raised to fight in the war.
+Although it ended before he saw active service, he became a friend of William of Orange; and with the support of Sunderland, then Secretary of State for the Northern Department, in June 1679 he was appointed Envoy to the United Provinces, a position he held with marked success until 1681.

 In October 1679, he was also elected as MP for Bramber in what is commonly called the "Exclusion Bill Parliament".
 The central issue during this period was the attempt to exclude the Catholic Duke of York from the succession.
 Sydney was a "Williamite exclusionist", one of those who supported exclusion but preferred William of Orange, son of a Stuart mother and married to James' eldest daughter Mary, rather than Charles' illegitimate son, James Scott, 1st Duke of Monmouth.
 This ultimately led to his dismissal, although he was permitted to return to the Netherlands in 1682 and given command of one of the English regiments of the Dutch Anglo-Scots Brigade.